Purchase order: Purchase order request

 A purchase order request or purchase requisition is a request sent internally within a company to obtain purchased goods and services, including stock.
 The request is a document which tells the purchasing department or manager exactly what items and services are requested, the quantity, source and associated costs.

-A Purchase Requisition Form (PRF) is filled out prior to purchasing goods as a form of tangible authorization.
+A Purchase Requisition Form (PRF) is filled out prior to purchasing goods as a form of tangible authorisation.
 Purchase request forms are often used in smaller business who do not have a computer-based system.
 However, many computer (included web-based solution) systems are available on the market that can facilitate the capture of purchase request information.
 Purchase order requests can also be passed to the purchasing department via a management information system.

 A PRF may contain budget and purchase values to make the individual aware of the annual and remaining budget before a purchase is made.
 Such a system is there to guarantee that goods and services are purchased with the consent of the line manager and that a sufficient budget is available.